 DSFBs should ensure that any person appointed as a water bailiff has successfully completed the bailiff training module.
-DSFB bailiffs possess extensive powers of arrest, search, entry and seizure.
-The formal ASFB policy provides guidance and safeguards for DSFBs and ensures that liability and risks associated with untrained staff are reduced and managed appropriately.
+DSFB bailiffs possess extensive powers search, entry, detention and seizure.
+The formal Fisheries Management Scotland and Scottish Government policy provides guidance and safeguards for DSFBs and ensures that liability and risks associated with untrained staff are reduced and managed appropriately.